kremens/DFDNet/lambda_README.md

 # Call test_FaceDict_aligned.py
 # Need to pass --aligned_dir so landmarks can be extracted.
 # Optional: Use --aligned_postfix to replace '.png' in the merged image name.
 Default is '_0.jpg'
+# Optional: Use --blur_radius to blur the input image before DFD.
+Useful for removing some artifacts in high resolution merged images.
+Default 0 (no blur). https://pillow.readthedocs.io/en/5.1.x/reference/ImageFilter.html#PIL.ImageFilter.GaussianBlur
-# Output will be saved in path-to-input-images_enchanced
+# Output will be saved in path-to-input-images_enchanced_rblur_radius

 python /ParkCounty/home/SharedApp/DFDNet/DFDNet_DeepVooDoo/test_FaceDict_aligned.py  \
 --test_dir path-to-input-images \